Five most popular New Year’s resolutions 2013Getting fit and healthy is top priority

 One way to ensure you know what your getting from a smoothie and to keep down costs is to make your own.

 We have reviewed a number of smoothie makers, juicers and jug blenders from big brands such as Magimix and Kenwood, to help you make healthy drinks at home.
 Not sure which type you need?
-See our FAQs to help you choose and to see how much you could save.

 A health grill can only do so much though and what you cook on it is important too - draining fat from foods such as sausages and burgers won't transform them from calorie-packed treats into low-fat staples.